Zankrut97/A2-Thakkar-Zankrut/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.6.

 ## Deployment link
-The project is deployed on Heruko.The pages developed can be accessed from the below links
+The project is deployed on Heroku.The pages developed can be accessed from the below links

-[Heruko Link]
+[Heroku Link]
 https://a2-thakkar-zankrut.herokuapp.com/

 [Home Page]